gavinest/blog/content/posts/one-simple-trick-for-readable-python-integers.md

 Which integer is easier to read: 100000000 or 100,000,000?

-If you are human you likely agree that the comma-separated 100,000,000 is more inuitive.
-Using the underscore (`_`) as a separator we can make them more readable in Python.
+If you are human then you likely agree that the comma-separated 100,000,000 is more readable.
+Using the underscore (`_`) as a separator we can make integers more intuitive in Python.

 ```python
 # Non-readable integer.
 I can't easily tell if this is 100 million or 1 billion.